Ways That Are Dark: Negative criticism

 By contrast, Lewis S. Gannett of The Nation criticized Townsend for writing an "apology for Japan" and painting the Chinese as "all alike, all generically different from Japanese and Westerners".
 A similarly negative assessment published in The China Weekly Review observed that "A Chinese might easily write a similar book and by emphasizing the activities of the Capones and Dillingers, the bootleggers, kidnappers and racketeers, prove to his own satisfaction at least that the Americans constituted a degenerate branch of the white race."
 The Republican concluded its review of the book with "Throughout the presentation of his observations runs a thread of ill-considered bias which taints his words.
 We must look to other... more discerning writers for the truth about China."

 Prominent sinologists were also critical of the work.
 In the pages of The New York Times, Owen Lattimore condemned Ways That Are Dark as "a general indictment of a whole race" which lacks insight, contains factual errors, and relies on second-hand accounts.
 He stated that the book would "only convince people who are convinced already."

-Nathaniel Peffer likewise denounced the book as "a rehash of all the old patter of the outport hotel lobbies, with all its half-truths, inaccuracies, provincialism, ignorance and sometimes crassness...
+Nathaniel Peffer denounced the book as "a rehash of all the old patter of the outport hotel lobbies, with all its half-truths, inaccuracies, provincialism, ignorance and sometimes crassness...
 [Townsend] has not managed to observe accurately the most simple and superficial things."
 JOP Bland, though deeming Townsend's conclusions "as a whole... unconvincing", at least found the chapter on opium "particularly instructive."

-Also among the book's detractors were missionaries, whom Townsend had criticized.
+Among the book's detractors were missionaries, whom Townsend had criticized.
 They reviewed the book negatively in a variety of periodicals, including The Chinese Recorder, which accused Townsend of having "gathered a lot of stories and put them together in a clever, cynical and unusually warped way".
 Other negative reviews appeared in The Missionary Review of the World, The China Christian Year Book, and The Missionary Herald at Home and Abroad.

 Ways That Are Dark continues to be noted for its Sinophobic viewpoint.
-In 1985 the historian Frank P. Mintz called it "a classic in the literature of Sinophobia."
-In 2000 the scholar Yong Chen referred to Townsend's attitude towards the ethnic characteristics of the Chinese people as being derivative of "the anti-Chinese prejudice that nineteenth-century writers had propagated."
-In 2004 the writer Gregory Clark described it as "a viciously anti-China book" that "contrasts an allegedly dirty, devious Chinese nation with the trustworthy, hardworking Japanese".
+In 1985, the historian Frank P. Mintz called it "a classic in the literature of Sinophobia."
+In 2000, the scholar Yong Chen referred to Townsend's attitude towards the ethnic characteristics of the Chinese people as being derivative of "the anti-Chinese prejudice that nineteenth-century writers had propagated."
+In 2004, the writer Gregory Clark described it as "a viciously anti-China book" that "contrasts an allegedly dirty, devious Chinese nation with the trustworthy, hardworking Japanese".

 Though the book was originally to be called "Chinese Merry-Go-Round", the title under which it was ultimately published is a quote from Bret Harte's poem "The Heathen Chinee".
 Though "The Heathen Chinee" had been used a rallying cry by opponents of Chinese immigration to the United States, Harte had intended it as a parody of the anti-Chinese bigotry prevalent in the United States of the nineteenth century.